folio-org/folio-sample-modules/README.md

 #### Run in a Docker
 In a cloud based production environment, we recommend running all modules in their own Docker containers.
-That way, there is not need to be precise with the paths.
+That way, there is no need to be precise with the paths.
 You can distribute modules as Docker images, maybe using a public (or your own private) Docker repository.
 The drawback is that you need to create the Docker image.
 See the hello-vertx module for a simple example of